Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state

-In this subsection, the correlation function is evaluated within the time-like region of the light cone.
+In this subsection, the correlation function is evaluated within the timelike region of the light cone.
 To achieve this, it is imperative to incorporate two relevant complete sets of states that possess the same quantum numbers as the initial, $\Omega_{ccb}^{+}$, and final, $\Xi^{++}_{cc}$, states at the appropriate stage.
 Subsequently, by performing the integrals over four dimensional coordinates $ x $ and $ y $, the form of the correlation function in the hadronic sector is derived as follows:

-where we kept the ground states contribution and denoted by $etc$ the contributions from higher resonances and continuum modes.
+where the first term is the ground state contribution and dots refer to the contributions from higher resonances and continuum modes.
 The hadronic matrix elements referenced in the correlation function are defined by the subsequent equations:

 the symbols $\lambda_{\Omega_{ccb}^{+}}$ and $\lambda_{\Xi^{++}_{cc}}$ correspond to the residue of the initial and the final states , respectively. $u_{\Omega_{ccb}^{+}}(p,s)$ and $u_{\Xi^{++}_{cc}}(p',s')$ satisfy the following identities: